 Live Mode is a feature that allows teachers to project a video of the feed that will appear to all students in an open class.
 Simply select a video, assign it to the class, then pick "Go live!"
 This will then display the video on each student's computer as well as through the teacher's projector in the classroom.

 Questions appear on the students' screens as well as the projector.
 The number of students who have answered is displayed so you know when to move on.
 By selecting "Continue," students are shown any feedback you've placed for them on each question as well as the multiple choice answers.
-There is the option to select "Show responses" to offer results in percentages for the whole class – minus individual names to avoid embarrassment.
+An option to select "Show responses" can provide results in percentages for the whole class – minus individual names to avoid embarrassment.

 What are the best Edpuzzle features?